EmployeeIssues.comU.S. Employee Rights in Plain English

 • Educational institutions

-Domestic workers (e.g., housekeepers, chauffeurs, cooks and babysitters) are also eligible for minimum wage, if they receive at least $1,300 annually in cash wages from one employer or work more than eight hours a week for one or more employers.
+Domestic workers (e.g., housekeepers, chauffeurs, cooks and babysitters) are also eligible for the minimum wage, if they receive at least a certain amount annually in cash wages from one employer or work more than eight hours a week for one or more employers.
+The Social Security Administration sets the annual cash wage amount.

-The next section includes information about municipal and state minimum wage laws, which might be different or more generous than the Federal equivalent.
+The next section provides information about municipal and state minimum wage laws, which might be different or more generous than the Federal equivalent.
+It also provides information about obtaining relief for employer minimum wage violations.

 Next Page > Minimum Wage Laws